 Identify PI in Use Case Domains and Systems

-Objective Specify the PI collected, created, communicated, processed or stored within Domains or Systems in three categories.
+Objective Specify the PI collected, created, communicated, processed or stored within Domains or Systems or Processes in three categories.

 Identify Incoming PI

-Definition Incoming PI is PI flowing into a Domain, or a system within a Domain.
+Definition Incoming PI is PI flowing into a Domain, or a system or process within a Domain.

-Constraint Incoming PI may be defined at whatever level of granularity appropriate for the scope of analysis of the Use Case and the Privacy Policies established in Section 2.
+Constraint Incoming PI may be defined at whatever level of granularity appropriate for the scope of analysis of the Domain(s) or Use Case and the Privacy Policies established in Section 2.

 Identify Internally Generated PI

-Definition Internally Generated PI is PI created within the Domain or System itself.
+Definition Internally Generated PI is PI created within the Domain or System or Process itself.

-Constraint Internally Generated PI may be defined at whatever level of granularity appropriate for the scope of analysis of the Use Case and the Privacy Policies established in Section 2.
+Constraint Internally Generated PI may be defined at whatever level of granularity appropriate for the scope of analysis of the Domain(s) or Use Case and the Privacy Policies established in Section 2.

 Example Examples include device information, time-stamps, location information, and other system-generated data that may be linked to an identity.